Scleverlin/Verilog_Basic_Circuits/README.md

 # Synthesizable_verilog
 Files in "./synthesizable_verilog" are some a little complex deisgns selected to do logic synthesis based on DesignCompiler.

-Each file in "./synthesizable_verilog" is successfully synthesized.
+Each file in "./synthesizable_verilog" can be successfully synthesized with DesignCompiler version of R2020.

 PS: Some codes are changed slightly in structure in order to be implemented logic synthesis.